hugovk/guardian-article-fetcher/README.md

 * `show_fields`
   * Default: None
   * Specifies the information wanted from the articles.
-Fields can be specified as comma-separated strings (eg: 'headline,standfirst,thumbnail' or use 'all' to get all avaiable data.
+Fields can be specified as comma-separated strings (eg: 'headline, standfirst, thumbnail' or use 'all' to get all available data.
 * `show_tags`
   * Default: None
   * Tags are not returned unless requested. `show_tags` can be set to 'all' or to